What is Return on Equity?

 When investors provide capital to companies, they are also investing in the ability of management to spend their capital on profitable projects, without wasting the capital or using it for their own benefit.

 There are many reasons why a company’s ROE may beat the historical average or fall short of it.
-For that reason, investors will also often look at complementary metrics to help understand the full picture of the business.
+For that reason, investors will also often look at complementary metrics such as ROIC to help understand the full picture of the business.

 The return on equity (ROE) formula, if broken down further, can be segmented into three distinct parts:

 - Net Profit Margin = Net Income ÷ Sales

 - Return on Assets (ROE) = Net Income ÷ Total Assets

 - Financial Leverage = Total Assets ÷ Common Equity